opencv/opencv/doc/tutorials/core/mat_the_basic_image_container/mat_the_basic_image_container.rst

         :tab-width: 4
         :lines:  35-36

-     The upper example shows how to create a matrix with more than two dimensions.
-Specify its dimension, then pass a pointer containing the size for each dimension and the rest remains the same.
+     The above example shows how to create a matrix with more than two dimensions.
+Specify the number of dimensions, then pass a pointer containing the size for each dimension, and the rest remains the same.

    + Create a header for an already existing IplImage pointer: